kuhumcst/texton/INSTALL.md

 # Text Tonsorium

-This document explains how you can install the Text Tonsorium under Linux.
+This document explains how you can install the Text Tonsorium under Linux Ubuntu.

 The instructions are valid under the following assumptions: